 A follow-up to this work, published in 2016 (Kim et al. 2016) shows that the additional trapping of sunlight actually leads to more sea ice formation in the Arctic, a highly nonintuitive result!
-A third paper, (currently in the second round of revisions at Geophysical Research Letters) demonstrates that the presence of colored dissolved organic matter can produce significant shifts in ocean heat ccontent, so that ocean "yellowing" needs to be considered in parallel with changes in greenhouse gasses.
+A third paper, (Kim et al., 2018) demonstrates that the presence of colored dissolved organic matter can produce significant shifts in ocean heat content, so that ocean "yellowing" needs to be considered in parallel with changes in greenhouse gasses.

 Anderson, W., A. Gnanadesikan, R.W.
 Hallberg, J.P.
 Dunne and B.L.
 Samuels 2007: Impact of ocean color on the maintenance of the Pacific Cold Tongue, Geophys.
 Res.
 Lett., 34, L11609, doi:10.1029/2007GL030100.